PanthiAashish/AllIn/README.md

 # GPT Problem solver

 # I made this project for the All in for students hackathon.
-This uses OpenAI's API to provide specialized response to the health issues of the user.
+This uses OpenAI's API to provide specialized response to the questions of students.

 ## Installing Dependencies